argilla-io/argilla/docs/_source/reference/webapp/features.md

 For token classification datasets, you can highlight words (tokens) in the text and annotate them with a label.
 Under the hood, the highlighting takes advantage of the `tokens` information in the [Token Classification data model](../python/python_client.rst#Argilla.client.models.TokenClassificationRecord).
-You can also remove annotations by hovering over the highlights and pressing the _X_ button.
+To remove specific labels, hover over the highlights and press the _X_ button or double-click directly on the colored area.
+You can also click the _Clear_ button to remove all annotations in the record.

-After modifying a record, either by adding or removing annotations, its status will change to _Pending_ and a _Save_ button will appear.
+After modifying a record, either by adding or removing annotations, its status will change to _Pending_.
+When you have finished your annotation of the whole record, click *Validate* to save the changes.
+The status will change to *Validated* in the upper left corner of the record card.
+Alternatively, you can use the *Reset* button to discard your changes and recover the previous state of the record.

-Once a record is saved, its status will change to _Validated_.
+If you want to discard the record from the dataset, click *Discard*.

 #### Text2Text

-For Text2Text datasets, you have a text box available, in which you can draft or edit an annotation.
-After editing or drafting your annotation, don't forget to save your changes.
+For Text2Text datasets, there is a text box available for drafting or editing annotations.
+If a record has one or more predictions, the prediction with the highest score will be pre-filled.
+You can empty the text field by clicking the *Clear* button.

+Remember to validate to save your changes after editing or drafting your annotation.
+Alternatively, you can discard your changes and revert to the previous state of the record using the *Reset* button.

+After validating your annotation, predictions can still be accessed in the prediction panel on the right side of the record card.

+If you want to discard the record from the dataset, click *Discard*.

 ### Bulk annotate